DelgadilloPedro-FS/Spotify-api/README.md

 ## Getting Started

-This is a guide to getting dev enviroment setup
+This is a guide to getting dev enviroment setup run the following in the root directory of the project to set up the .env

+   `$ cp .env.dist .env && vim .env`

+afterwards fil the .env with your info and remember to add .env to to your .gitgnore
 ## Backend
 The backend of the project runs on port 3001 and is in a docker container so you just need to run
     `$ docker compose up`